JoshuaTurner3/htb_uni_2022/README.md

 ```
 The first step of the `encrypt` function is for the message to be padded and then split into blocks using the aforementioned `pad` and `blockify` functions.
 Thereafter, a variable named $xor\\_block$ is set to the intermediate value ( $IV$ ) which is the result of a Cryptographically Secure Psuedo-Random Number Generator (CSPRNG).
 Then, each $block$ is $\oplus$'ed with $xor\\_block$ and subsequently encrypted using the `AES-ECB` objected created in `AESWCM.__init__`.
 A very important part of this process is that $xor\\_block$ is changed with each iteration be the $\oplus$ of the created $ct\\_block$ and $block$.
 This manual addition essentially turns the `AES-ECB` encryption into something similar to `AES-CBC` which we will quickly review.
 ### A Review of `AES-CBC`
 Similarly to `AES-ECB`, `AES-CBC` is a block cipher and a provided plaintext is divided into blocks for encryption.
 However, unlike `AES-ECB`, each $pt$ block is $\oplus$'ed with an Intermediate Value ( $IV$ ) prior to encryption.
 The first $IV$ is a random number; however, all subsequent $IV$'s are generated from the $\oplus$'ing of the generated $ct$ block with the next $pt$ block.
 This removes one of the primary vulnerabilities of `AES-ECB` where blocks consisting of the same plaintext receive the same ciphertext.
+Here is a colorful graph for you to ponder:
 ```mermaid
 flowchart TD
     classDef default fill:#0080FF,stroke:#000,color:#000